P-N-C/Software-Infrastructure/README.md

 # Software Infrastructure
-Some problems of Software Infra-structure class solved using assembly real mode x86
+Some problems of Software Infra-structure classes solved using assembly real mode x86